MetOffice/stylist/README.md

           [-style NAME]
           FILE ...`

-The only required arguments are one or more filenames.
+The only required arguments are a configuration file and one or more filenames.
 These are the files which will be checked.
 If a directory is specified then the tool will automatically descend into it checking all files which it recognises by extension.

 If you want a running commentary of what the tool is doing then use the `-verbose` argument.